Bridgerland Technical College

 Misrepresentation

-Bridgerland Technical College requires the highest level of integrity used in all advertising, marketing, and promotional materials.
-This ensures the College does not misrepresent the nature of its educational programs, financial charges, and employability of its graduates.
-Bridgerland Technical College policy 500.511 (Advertising) establishes procedures for College advertising, marketing, and promotional materials.
-The occupational advisory committee reviews each educational program annually ensuring Bridgerland's information is accurate.
+The highest level of integrity is used in all advertising, marketing, and promotional materials.
+This ensures the college does not misrepresent the nature of its educational programs, financial charges, and employability of its graduates.
+Policy 500.511 Advertising establishes procedures for advertising, marketing, and promotional materials.
+The occupational advisory committee reviews each educational program annually ensuring information is accurate.

 These disclosures are also not applicable to the college, for the reasons indicated: